 Microservices architecture in banking

-However, it can be challenging to maintain a microservices architecture if you aren’t planning to scale your solution (both in terms of functionality and your client base) in the long-term perspective or if you’re only beginning to develop digital banking software.
-In such cases, a layered architecture can be more advantageous.
+However, it can be challenging to maintain a microservices architecture in banking if you aren’t planning to scale your solution (both in terms of functionality and your client base) in the long-term perspective or if you’re only beginning to develop banking software.
+In such cases, a layered digital banking architecture can be more advantageous.

-A microservices architecture consists of three critical components:
+A microservices digital banking platform architecture consists of three critical components:

 - API gateway.
 This component makes microservices accessible to external channels and partners via APIs to allow them to interact with a bank’s data, products, and services.
 An API gateway also enforces API-related requirements and serves as the first line of security to validate all application requests.